engr101staff/engr101matlab/_sources/functions_and_data/ex/warm_up.in.rst

 .. shortanswer:: ch03_02_ex_warm_up_01

   Unfortunately, there are some mistakes in the script above.
-Find and at least one of them and briefly describe it here.
+Find at least one of them and briefly describe it here.

 .. shortanswer:: ch03_02_ex_warm_up_02